Ketel Marte Player Props: Diamondbacks vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 27th in the league with a collective 7.8 strikeouts per nine innings.

-- The Guardians have a 3.87 team ERA that ranks eighth among all MLB pitching staffs.
+- The Guardians have the eighth-ranked team ERA among all league pitching staffs (3.90).

-- Guardians pitchers combine to surrender 69 home runs (one per game), the fourth-fewest in baseball.
+- Guardians pitchers combine to allow 73 home runs (one per game), the 10th-fewest in the league.

-- Bieber makes the start for the Guardians, his 15th of the season.
-He is 5-3 with a 3.29 ERA and 64 strikeouts in 87 2/3 innings pitched.

-- His most recent time out was on Sunday against the Houston Astros, when the righty went seven scoreless innings while allowing three hits.
+- The righty's most recent time out was on Wednesday against the San Diego Padres, when he threw four innings, surrendering six earned runs while giving up eight hits.

+- The 24-year-old has put up an ERA of 3.91, with 8.4 strikeouts per nine innings, in nine games this season.
+Opponents have a .250 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.